 The Hebrew that is translated as “ornamented robe” or similar in English is translated in Kim as mwaɗak or “multi-colored (robe),” following the traditional translation (Greek Septuagint: χιτῶνα ποικίλον; LatinVulgate: tunicam polymitam; EnglishKing James/Authorised Version: coat of many colours; German Luther translation: bunter Rock etc.)

 In Gbaya, the pattern of the robe is emphasized with ŋunyuŋ, an ideophone that refers to anything that is spotted, speckled, or marbled.
-Ideophones are a class of sound symbolic words expressing human sensation that are used as literary devices in many Central African languages.
+Ideophones are a class of sound symbolic words expressing human sensation that are used as literary devices in many African languages.
 (Source: Philip Noss)